mariomuja/sql2xml2csv/readme.txt

 This repository contains code to transform XML using XSLT on MS SQL Server.

+Goal: ability to create CSV files directly out of SQL Server stored procedures using a statement as simple as

+set @input=(select * from table for xml raw, root, elements) exec sp_csv @input

 The code can be used to create CSV files directly out of SQL Server stored procedures / functions / scripts.

 The code can also be used to run any XML/XSL transformation from within SQL Server stored procedures / function / scripts.